flynx/pWiki/bootstrap/Doc/Macros.md

 Arguments:
 - `name` -- macro name (optional).
 - `src` -- path to source page (optional).
+- `sort` -- space separated list of methods to use for item sorting

 `else` macro is applicable inside `macro`. it is used when the `src` path